Connect with us

 The wallabies were already under stress from the ongoing drought, making survival challenging for the wallabies without assistance.’ he said.

 Cameras will also be used to monitor the uptake of food as well as the variety of animals that are still surviving in these regions.
-It bears to note that wallabies are already considered an ‘at-risk’ species even before the bush-fires started.
+It bears to note that wallabies are already considered an ‘at-risk’ species evenĀ before the bush-fires started.

-Helicopters Are Dropping Thousands of KGs of Food To Feed Starving Animals In Australia! - WORLD OF BUZZ 6
+Helicopters Are Dropping Thousands Of Kgs Of Food To Feed Starving Animals In Australia! - World Of Buzz 6

-Helicopters Are Dropping Thousands of KGs of Food To Feed Starving Animals In Australia! - WORLD OF BUZZ 7
+Helicopters Are Dropping Thousands Of Kgs Of Food To Feed Starving Animals In Australia! - World Of Buzz 7

 In the same vein, Animals Australia has also been working very hard to transport food supplies, such as grains and pellets, to animals in need around the Victoria region.
 Charity proceeds that they have received have been used to lease out aircraft for use in these initiatives.